ngs-lang/ngs/doc/ngstut.1.md

 # NAME

-ngstut - Simple Tutorial how to get started with NGS
+ngstut - Getting started with NGS - simple tutorial.

 # ABOUT THIS DOCUMENT